39 Secrets Home Inspectors Won’t Tell You

 I can’t predict the future

 “A thorough home inspection will uncover current issues and make educated guesses about future maintenance.
 But it can’t provide a precise timeline,” Dainty says.
 Similarly, when it comes to repairs, it’s a bad idea to try to extract a quote from your inspector.
 “We can’t speak for a contractor who isn’t present, and you don’t want us to give you the wrong number.”
 And please don’t ask your inspector if the house is worth the price.
 “It’s not our area of expertise,” McGonigle says.
+These 20 things in your home could make it unsellable.

 Our level of experience and expertise may vary